JokerMartini/max-gpt/README.md

 2. Download the git repo and append the directory path pointing to the location of the max-gpt folder to the environment variable `ADSK_APPLICATION_PLUGINS`. ex. `C:\Users\jmartini\Documents\github\downloads` (max-gpt located inside folder).
 Then restart 3ds Max.
 You'll find the maxscript `MaxGPT` under the JokerMartini category.

+3. You have to generate an API key to use the ChatGPT API.
+Please generate it on your account page and then copy/paste the api key into this tools Settings dialog.
+You account page where you can find and generate your api keys is here https://platform.openai.com/account/api-keys

 # How to try it
 You have to generate an API key to use the ChatGPT API.
 Please generate it on your account page and then copy/paste the api key into this tools Settings dialog.